arnar/utlond/index.markdown

 I have previously been a TA for the following courses at RU.

-Spring 2008: *Algorithm design and analysis*, T-604-HGRE.
-Administered weekly excercise sessions.
+Spring 2008: *Algorithm design and analysis.* Administered weekly excercise sessions.
              2nd-3rd year elective course of B.Sc. in CS.

 Spring 2008: *Computer Science II* (3-week intensive course).
 Administered daily excercise sessions
              and helped with course design (first-time Python was used).
 1st year of engineering programs.

-Spring 2009: *Introduction to Aritificial Intelligence*.
-Administer weekly lab sessions and compose assignments
+Spring 2009: *Introduction to Aritificial Intelligence.* Administer weekly lab sessions and compose assignments
              and teaching material for AI programming in LISP, Prolog and others.

 Further information